Google Tag:

 • Pharming – Redirecting website visitors to fake websites that appear legitimate to steal sensitive personal information

-• Whaling – Phishing attacks that target the senior leadership or high-profile employees of an organization such as Chief Executive Officer or Chief Finance Officier
+• Whaling – Phishing attacks that target the senior leadership or high-profile employees of an organization, such as the Chief Executive Officer or Chief Finance Officer

-Alternate forms of phishing includes vishing (conducted via telephone calls) or smishing (conducted via text messaging).
+Alternate forms of phishing include vishing (which is conducted via telephone calls) or smishing (conducted via text messaging).

 Social Engineering

-Organizations can take these steps to protect themselves from social engineering threats today:
+Organizations can take the following steps to protect themselves from social engineering threats today:

-• Learning about the latest forms of social engineering attacks and training employees to detect their warning signs
+• Learn about the latest forms of social engineering attacks and train employees to detect their warning signs.

-• Restricting access to sensitive systems and information and regularly reviewing permissions
+• Restrict access to sensitive systems and information and regularly review permissions.

-• Using email filters, firewalls, and anti-malware tools to scan and block malicious emails and email attachments
+• Use email filters, firewalls, and anti-malware tools to scan and block malicious emails and email attachments.

-• Carrying out regular security audits and vulnerability assessments to detect and fix potential weaknesses in the organization’s security
+• Carry out regular security audits and vulnerability assessments to detect and fix potential weaknesses in the organization’s security systems.

-• Implementing data loss prevention tools to ensure data is not disclosed in an unauthorized fashion
+• Implement data loss prevention tools to ensure data is not disclosed in an unauthorized fashion.

-These proactive steps can go a long way to helping an organization better defend itself against social engineering cyber threats and safeguard its sensitive systems, information, and assets.
+These proactive cyber threat prevention steps can help organizations defend against social engineering cyber threats and safeguard their sensitive systems, information, and assets.

 Malware

-Some of the most common forms of malware include:
+Some of the most common forms of malware that businesses face include:

 • Computer viruses